-To be eligible, households must be homeless as defined by the U.S. Department of Housing and Urban Development and have a child younger than 18 years old.
-All household members must be willing and able to become self-sufficient.
+Must be homeless under Category 1 or Category 4 as defined by the U.S. Department of Housing and Urban Development and have a child younger than 18 years old as part of the household.
+Eligibility also requires evidence of residency in San Joaquin County.
+Actual enrollment is also based on an assessment of need and other requirements set forth by the HEARTH Act.
+All adult household members must be willing and able to work toward self-sufficiency.

-Continuum of Care (CoC) Rapid Re-Housing is a federally funded temporary rental assistance program for qualified homeless families that are living in a shelter, living on the streets, or receiving one-time homeless assistance from the Human Services Agency.
-Families must be referred by a case manager in order to be admitted into the program.
-Families receive rent and deposit assistance, according to documented need of the household.
+Continuum of Care (CoC) Rapid Re-Housing is a federally funded temporary rental assistance program (normally not exceeding twelve months) for qualified homeless families that are living in a shelter, living on the streets, or receiving one-time homeless assistance from the Human Services Agency.
+Families can receive rent and deposit assistance, according to documented need of the household; continuing eligibility is reviewed at least every three months.
 The head of household must also participate in a plan toward self-sufficiency (education, training or employment).

 Households that believe they meet eligibility requirements should contact Central Valley Low-Income Housing for full details.